joshakeman/notes/ultimate_go/ultimate-go.md

 TOo many developers work the other way, starting with behavior/decoupling... if you start there you are guessing

-A method is a function that has a receiver
+*A method is a function that has a receiver*

+*A receiver is a parameter.
+Think of it that way*

 We need to learn when a piece of data should have behavior... it should be the exception, not the rule... which is a different paradigm from OOP